ibexa/documentation-user/docs/content_management/create_edit_pages.md

 Whenever you edit a Page, a [new version](content_versions.md) is created in the repository.

 !!! tip
-    The Page Content Type contains a **Landing Page** Field Type which manages the zones and blocks.
+    The Page content type contains a **Landing Page** Field Type which manages the zones and blocks.
     Any Content item that has the **Landing Page** Field Type behaves like a page.